ali-izhar/fusionX/README.md

 <i>**Note:** This project is still under development.</i>

-# Artistic Vision :art: :eyes:
+# Fusion Xperience :fire: :zap:

-<u>**Artistic Vision**</u> is a Flask-based web application that brings the power of neural style transfer to your fingertips.
+<u>**FusionX**</u> is a Flask-based web application that brings the power of neural style transfer to your fingertips.
 Transform ordinary images into extraordinary pieces of art by applying the styles of famous paintings.

 <p align="center">